Titoism

 Josip Broz Tito meeting with Bolesław Bierut and Michał Żymierski from the Polish People's Republic in 1946.

 Titoism is a socialist political philosophy most closely associated with Josip Broz Tito and refers to the ideology and policies of the League of Communists of Yugoslavia (LCY) during the Cold War.
 It is characterized by a broad Yugoslav identity, socialist workers' self-management, a political separation from the Soviet Union, and leadership in the Non-Aligned Movement.

 Tito led the communist Yugoslav Partisans during World War II in Yugoslavia.
 After the war, tensions arose between Yugoslavia and the Soviet Union.
 Although these issues alleviated over time, Yugoslavia still remained largely independent in ideology and policy due to the leadership of Tito, who led Yugoslavia until his death in 1980.

 Tito himself claimed he was not a Titoist; "Titoism as a separate ideological line does not exist. [...]
 Should Titoism become an ideological line, we would become revisionists; we would have renounced Marxism.
 We are Marxists; I am a Marxist, and therefore I cannot be a Titoist."
-Today, the term "Titoism" is sometimes used to refer to Yugo-nostalgia across political spectrum, a longing for reestablishment of Yugoslavia or revival of Yugoslavism by the citizens of Yugoslavia's successor states.